+Is the MSM ban on blood still justified?
 In the mid-1980s the AIDS crisis was sweeping the globe and causing widespread panic.
 AIDS (acquired immunodeficiency syndrome), a condition which causes the gradual failure of the immune system and allows infections and cancers to grow unrestrainedly, is the result of the human immunodeficiency virus (HIV).
 In the 80s it was considered a death sentence.
 At the time, a person diagnosed with AIDS had anywhere between just nine to eleven years to live.
 Nowadays, with advancements in medicine and the introduction of pre-exposure prophylaxis (PrEP), every effort is being made to combat the prevent contracting the HIV virus.

 “Nowadays, with advancements in medicine and the introduction of pre-exposure prophylaxis (PrEP), every effort is being made to combat the prevent contracting the HIV virus.”HIV is a sexually transmitted disease, but transmission can also occur through a number of bodily fluids, such as breast milk and - crucially - blood.
 On 10th December 1982, a Californian baby became the first known case of a person contracting AIDS via blood transfusion.
 At this time it was evident from statistics that certain demographics were at a considerably higher risk of being HIV positive: sex workers, frequent drug users, and men who had sex with men (MSM).
 Around the world, governments and organisations began placing lifetime bans on these men donating blood, including the Irish Blood Transfusion Service (IBTS).

 “In a country like Ireland where only 3% of the population are active blood donors despite the fact that it’s estimated that 1 in 4 people will require a blood transfusion at some time in their lives” In a country like Ireland where only 3% of the population are active blood donors despite the fact that it’s estimated that 1 in 4 people will require a blood transfusion at some time in their lives, the change in policy has largely been seen as a positive move.
 Whether or not the restrictions surrounding MSM blood donors will be relaxed in the future with the advancement of medical research and technology remains to be seen, but meanwhile the issue continues to be debated in the public forum.